Approximating the Expected Values for Combinatorial Optimization Problems over Stochastic Points: Minimum Cycle Covers

-Now, we show how to estimate $\Exp[\CC\mid A_s(t)]\cdot \Prob[A_s(t)]$ for each edge $e(s,t)$.
+Now, we show how to estimate $\Exp[\CC\mid A_s(t)]\cdot \Prob[A_s(t)]$ for each edge $e=(s,t)$.
 The other two terms can be estimated in the same way.
-Also notice that the third term is less than the first and the second terms.
-Therefore, for any points $s$ and $t$, we have the following fact which will be useful later:
+Also notice that the third term is less than both the first term and the second term.
+Therefore, for any points $s$ and $t$, we have the following fact which is useful later: